ingmarschuster/us-with-german-umlauts-and-euro/README.md

-# Mac U.S. keyboard layout with German Umlauts
+# Mac U.S. keyboard layout with German Umlauts and €
 This layout is designed for German speakers using U.S. English mac keyboards.
 The layout is a modified U.S. English keyboard layout with German Umlauts using `⌥ option` key bindings:
 * `option` + `a` => `ä`
 * `option` + `o` => `ö`